 Older women and people who avoid sunlight may need to take a vitamin D supplement.
 Vitamin D can be harmful in large amounts, so be sure not to exceed the recommended daily amount unless instructed by a doctor.
 Talk to your doctor about your vitamin D blood levels.
 Vitamin D helps the immune system fight diseases like cancer, cardiovascular disease, diabetes, arthritis, and other autoimmune diseases.

 Older adults may also be deficient in B vitamins, which play an important role in digestion and metabolism function.

-Although the use of multivitamins is still quite popular, recent research has proven that they do not necessarily prevent certain chronic illnesses.
+Although the use of multivitamins is still quite popular, recent research has shown that they don’t necessarily prevent certain chronic illnesses.
 They also won’t reduce your risk for other health issues.
 According to the American Society for Nutrition, multivitamin supplements are largely unregulated.
-The claims being made by the multivitamin companies exaggerate the actual data on their effectiveness.
+The claims being made by multivitamin companies exaggerate the actual data on their effectiveness.

 Getting all of the essential vitamins your body needs will help you look and feel your best.
-Getting the recommended daily amounts of each vitamin is not only easy, it’s tasty too.
+Getting the recommended daily amounts of each vitamin isn’t just easy, it’s tasty, too.

 Getting your vitamins — through supplements or, preferably, food — is essential to maintaining both your short- and long-term health.
 Add some of the foods from this article to your diet to ensure that you’re getting a wide array of nutrients on a regular basis.
 You can always consult your doctor or a nutritionist for more information.